 - I accomplished a lot in my role as [X], but I feel ready for a new challenge.
 I can see that opportunity here because [Y].

-- I was really drawn to [some aspect of your previous work], but it turned out to be only a minor part of my current role.
-This role seems like a great opportunity for me to expand my work in that area while being an asset to [company].
+- I was really drawn to [some aspect of your previous work], but it was only a minor part of my current role.
+This role seems like a great opportunity to expand my work in that area while being an asset to [company].

 - When I started my career in [previous field], I was interested in [X].
-Since then, I’ve found that my skills are much better suited to [Y], and this is a role where I can put those skills to use.
+Since then, I’ve found that my skills are much better suited to [Y], and this role allows me to use those skills.